Agate at a Glance

 Physical Healing Traditions

-Traditionally, Agate has been used in folk medicine to support the digestive system, strengthen blood vessels, and improve skin conditions.
+In folk medicine traditions, Agate has been used to support digestion, strengthen blood vessels, and improve skin conditions.

-• In Chinese medicine traditions, Agate is associated with supporting the stomach and cleansing the lymphatic system.
+- ◆In Chinese medicine traditions, Agate is associated with the stomach and the lymphatic system.

-• Different Agate varieties are used for different physical concerns: Fire Agate for circulation and vitality, Moss Agate for the immune system, and Blue Lace Agate for throat and thyroid support.
+- ◆Different varieties get used for different things: Fire Agate for circulation and vitality, Moss Agate for the immune system, and Blue Lace Agate for throat and thyroid support.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.